PXL-IT-NET/Guts-DotNetAdvanced-22-23/Chapter2_LanguageFeatures/README.md

 Create a WPF application to register new Students.
 ![alt text][empty_mainwindow]

-After filling in the firstname, lastname of the student and the departmentname, clicking the 'Add student' button, an event will be fired and the student will be registred (added to a list of students).
+After filling in the firstname, lastname of the student and the departmentname, clicking the 'Add student' button, will fired an event and the student will be registred (added to a list of students).
 ![alt_text][mainwindow_withdata]

 Create the necessary delegate and event to handle this.